 Localization is crucial for global expansion, and AI is making it faster and more affordable.

-• AI dubbing and subtitles provide near real-time translations, allowing content to launch worldwide simultaneously.
+• AI dubbing and subtitles provide near real-time translations, allowing content to launch worldwide simultaneously with support from AI and ML implementation services.

-• Streaming platforms are adopting AI-powered localization tools that adapt cultural references for different audiences.
+• AI-powered localization tools adapt cultural references for different audiences, helping companies expand globally while maintaining relevance.

-• Example: A platform scaled its reach from 5.5 million to 60 million viewers after deploying AI-driven dubbing across multiple languages.
+Example: A platform scaled its reach from 5.5 million to 60 million viewers after deploying AI-driven dubbing across multiple languages a case that highlights how businesses can benefit from expert guidance offered by an AI consulting company.

 5. AI in Gaming and Interactive Media